 What research are you currently involved in?

-We are conducting research into cognitive disorders caused by cancer and its treatments.
-My work aims to understand the neurological effects of treatment.
-Although therapeutic advances are enabling patients to live longer, treatments have side effects.
-These include cognitive changes, which are the second most common side effect after fatigue; however, they are still poorly understood and poorly identified.
+My work aims at understanding the neurological effects caused by treatments.
+Although therapeutic advances are enabling female patients to live longer, treatments have side effects.
+These include cognitive alterations, which are the second most common side effect after fatigue.
+However, these are still poorly understood and poorly identified.

 What will this prize enable you to do?